Brian Kemp: 2018

 Final results by county in 2018:

-The primary elections were held on May 22, 2018, and a primary runoff was held on July 24, 2018, between Republican candidates Kemp and Lieutenant Governor Casey Cagle; Kemp prevailed.
-Incumbent Republican governor Nathan Deal was term-limited and thus could not seek a third consecutive term.
+The primary elections were held on May 22, 2018, and a primary runoff was held on July 24, 2018, between Republican candidates Kemp and Lieutenant Governor Casey Cagle; Kemp prevailed, leveraging leaked private recordings of Cagle in which Cagle said he backed "bad public policy" for political gain and the Republican primary would come down to "who had the biggest gun, who had the biggest truck and who could be the craziest".
+These leaked recordings and Trump's endorsement were seen as critical to Kemp's runoff win.
+Term limits prevented incumbent governor Nathan Deal from seeking a third term.
 Stacey Abrams won the Democratic primary with over 75% of the vote, allowing her to avoid a runoff.

 During the general election campaign, Kemp provoked controversy with multiple ads, including one in which he posed with rifles and a shotgun that he jokingly pointed at a teenager who "wanted to date his daughter", and one in which he said his truck was for "rounding up criminal illegals".
 The lack of proper gun safety in handling the shotgun in the "Jake" ad attracted criticism from the National Law Enforcement Partnership to Prevent Gun Violence, which said the ad "delivers a message perpetuating domestic violence and misogyny while modeling egregiously unsafe behavior", and prompted criticism that the ad depicted irresponsible handling of guns.
 Kemp's supporters, by contrast, viewed the ad as a "lighthearted portrayal of a protective, gun-wielding Southern father vetting a potential suitor", and Kemp dismissed the criticism, telling critics, "Get over it."

 In the November 6 general election, Kemp declared victory over Abrams.
 The next morning, he resigned as Secretary of State.
 On November 16, every county certified their votes with Kemp leading by roughly 55,000 votes.
 Shortly after the certification, Abrams suspended her campaign; she accepted Kemp as the legal winner of the election while refusing to say that the election was legitimate.
 Abrams has since claimed numerous instances of election activity that allegedly unfairly affected the results.
 Following the election, Abrams and her organization Fair Fight filed several lawsuits challenging the constitutionality and Voting Rights Act compliance of Georgia's voting laws, some of which are still pending.

 Kemp prevailed by 54,723 votes, defeating Abrams 50.2–48.8%.
 The 2018 gubernatorial election was the closest governor's race in Georgia since 1966.